1. It’s Never As Good As You Think It Will Be

 So he decided to sell the company on his terms.
 Microsoft purchased Linkexchange in 1998 for 265 million dollars when Hsieh was 25 years old.

-A similar concept emerged in a conversation I had about one year ago with Jeff Goins, best-selling author of The Art of Work.
+A similar concept emerged in a conversation I recently had with Jeff Goins, best-selling author of The Art of Work.
 I asked his advice about publishing a book I want to write and he said, “Wait.
 Don’t jump the gun on this.
 I made that mistake myself.
 If you wait a year or two, you’ll get a 10x bigger advance, which will change the trajectory of your whole career.”

 Here’s how it works.
 With 20K email subscribers, a writer can get around a $20–40K book advance.
 But with 100–200K email subscribers, a writer can get around a $150–500K book advance.
 Wait a year or two and change the trajectory of your career (and life).